-3 DESIGNATED SITE
+3.0 DESIGNATED SITE

-The site designated by the Commission for the Big Bend Wind Project is the site depicted on the site maps attached to this permit.
-The project area encompasses approximately 43,523 acres.
-Upon completion, the project will occupy no more than 450 acres of land converted to wind turbines and associated facilities approved by this permit.
-Within the project boundary, the LWECS and associated facilities shall be located on lands for which the Permittee has obtained wind rights.
+The site designated by the Commission for the Nobles 2 Wind Project is the site depicted on the official site permit maps attached to this permit.
+Within the site permit boundary, the Project and associated facilities shall be located on lands for which the permittee has obtained wind rights.
+Wind rights or easements have been obtained by the Permittee and include approximately 30,356 acres of land under easement or with participation agreements.